 Psychological therapies with children, young people, and families (M34G) Stroud

-This innovative course will equip people to work therapeutically with children, young people and families.
-It is also accredited by the The British Psychoanalytic Council (BPC) through membership of the Tavistock Society of Psychotherapists (TSP)
+Delivered in Stroud, this innovative course will equip people to work therapeutically with children, young people and families.
+It is also accredited by the The British Psychoanalytic Council (BPC) through membership of the Tavistock Society of Psychotherapists (TSP).

 This course will train you to offer therapy based on psychodynamic and systemic approaches, in addition to some other evidence-based treatments such as Mindfulness.